EmreDogann/emredogann.github.io/content/projects/personal/_index.md

 ---
-description: "A series of posts covering the projects I undertake."
+description: "All of my projects."
 cascade:
     showReadingTime: false
     showWordCount: false